-On the day of inspection, we collected 30 CQC comment cards filled in by patients.
+On the day of inspection we collected 49 CQC comment cards filled in by patients.

-During the inspection we spoke with the principal dentist, one associate dentist, four dental nurses and the practice manager.
+During the inspection we spoke with the principal dentist, three dental nurses and the practice manager.
 We looked at practice policies and procedures and other records about how the service is managed.